eberban/eberban/books/reference/src/struct/DA.md

-Logical connectives of family **DA** allow to connect two propositions, defining the final truth value based on the truth value of its components. **DA** can be prefixed with **BA** to negate the left component, while it can be suffixed with **BAY** to negate the right component. **di** allow to ask a question about which logicial connective would make the result true.
+Logical connectives of family **DA** allow to connect two propositions, defining the final truth value based on the truth value of its components. **DA** can be prefixed with **ba** to negate the left component, while it can be suffixed with **BAY** to negate the right component. **di** allow to ask a question about which logicial connective would make the result true.